Violence as a monster attacking women

 2018: Definition of digital gender-based violence

-- In her report, the UN Special Rapporteur on violence against women, Dubravka Šimonović, defined online violence against women as any act of gender-based violence against women that is committed, assisted or aggravated in part or fully by the use of ICT, such as mobile phones and smartphones, the Internet, social media platforms or email, against a woman because she is a woman, or affects women disproportionately.
-(A/HRC/38/47, par.
-23)
+• In her report, the UN Special Rapporteur on violence against women, Dubravka Šimonović, defined online violence against women as any act of gender-based violence against women that is committed, assisted or aggravated in part or fully by the use of ICT, such as mobile phones and smartphones, the Internet, social media platforms or email, against a woman because she is a woman, or affects women disproportionately (A/HRC/38/47, par.
+23).
+(UN, 2018)

 2017: Digital gender-based violence in contexts of the digital divide

-The UN High Commissioner delves into digital gender violence in contexts of the digital divide.
-And it is the first report to make the first approximations of the definition of digital violence: “Online violence against women encompasses acts of gender-based violence that are committed, facilitated or aggravated by the use of ICTs, including online threats and harassment and gross and demeaning breaches of privacy, such as “revenge pornography”.
+• The UN High Commissioner delves into digital gender violence in contexts of the digital divide.
+And it is the first report to make the first approximations of the definition of digital violence: “Online violence against women encompasses acts of gender-based violence that are committed, facilitated or aggravated by the use of ICTs, including online threats and harassment and gross and demeaning breaches of privacy, such as «revenge pornography»” in resolution (A/HRC/29/L).
 (UN, 2017)

-- The UN Human Rights Council adopted a resolution to accelerate efforts to eliminate all forms of violence against women, noting that this violence includes acts such as cyberbullying and cyberstalking.
+• The UN Human Rights Council adopted a resolution to accelerate efforts to eliminate all forms of violence against women, noting that such violence may include acts like cyber-harassment, as stated in resolution A/HRC/29/L.16.
 (UN, 2015)

 2013: Resolutions and recommendations on technology and gender

-- The UN Human Rights Council approved a resolution on the rights of individuals on the Internet.
-It stated that human rights must be protected in all environments: both online and offline.
+• The UN Human Rights Council adopted a resolution on the rights of individuals on the Internet, establishing that human rights must be protected in all spaces—online and offline—as stated in resolution A/HRC/RES/20/8.
 (UN, 2012)

-- The report of the UN Special Rapporteur on Freedom of Opinion and Expression highlighted the unique and transformative nature of the Internet.
-It not only enables individuals to exercise their right to freedom of opinion and expression, but also a range of other human rights, promoting the progress of society as a whole.
+• The UN Special Rapporteur’s report on Freedom of Expression highlighted the unique and transformative nature of the Internet.
+It not only enables individuals to exercise their right to freedom of opinion and expression but also facilitates the exercise of other human rights and promotes the progress of society as a whole, as stated in resolution A/HRC/17/27.
 (UN, 2011)

-- The first time it was stated in international instruments that the use of ICTs also propagates structural problems of gender-based violence was in 2006, in a UN report: “In-depth study on all forms of violence against women”.
+• The first time international instruments affirmed that the use of ICTs also reproduces structural problems of gender-based violence was in 2006, in the UN report “In-depth study on all forms of violence against women”, as stated in the resolution (A/HRC/38/4).
 (UN, 2006)

 1994: Convention of Belém do Pará